dave-thompson/qmk-modules/switcher/README.md

 App managers offer advanced features through secondary keys.
 Macs allow hiding an app ('H'), quitting an app ('Q'), viewing windows of an app in Exposé ('⬆') and more.

-Switcher can remap these keys to anywhere you like.
+Switcher can remap these keys to anywhere you'd like them.
 How about the home row?

-### Smart Key Caching
-App managers take several hundred milliseconds to appear, and only cache Tab during this time.
-To use advanced features, you have to wait for the interface to appear.

-Switcher caches **all** keystrokes while the software loads.
-Type full sequences immediately and never lose your input.

-### Custom Macro Sequences
-Create single keys that execute complex app switching sequences for you.

-Opening Exposé inside the MacOS app manager is normally six actions: Cmd Down > Tab > **Wait** > Left > Up > Cmd Up.
-With Switcher Macros, a single keypress can do all this (or anything else) straight away.

 ### Mac-Specific Enhancements
 If you're on a Mac, Switcher resolves several limitations of the built-in app manager.
 With Switcher: